Halo (religious iconography): Gallery – Christian art

 The Emperor Justinian (and the Empress Theodora) are haloed in mosaics at the Basilica of San Vitale, Ravenna, 548.
 See here for earlier and here for later examples.

 Gospels of Tsar Ivan Alexander of Bulgaria, 1355–56; the whole royal family have haloes.

 Giotto Scrovegni Chapel, 1305, with flat perspectival haloes; the view from behind causes difficulties, and John's halo has to be reduced in size.

 The risen Christ appearing to the Eleven (Luke 24,36-49) from Duccio's Maestà.
 Christ has a plain halo; the Apostles only have them where they will not seriously interfere with the composition.

 Netherlandish, before 1430.
 A religious scene where objects in a realistic domestic setting contain symbolism.
 A wicker firescreen serves as a halo.

 Mary above has a large aureole, St Anthony has a disk halo in perspective, but this would spoil the appearance of St George's hat.
 Pisanello, 1430s.

 Fra Angelico 1450, Mary's halo is in perspective, Joseph's is not.
 Jesus still has a cruciform halo.

 The Lutheran Hans Leonhard Schäufelein shows only Christ with a halo in this Last Supper of 1515.

 In Simon Ushakov's icon of The Last Supper (1685) eleven of the twelve apostles have haloes: only Judas Iscariot does not.

 Salvator Mundi, 1570, by Titian.
 From the late Renaissance a more "naturalistic" form of halo was often preferred.

 William Blake uses the hats of the two girls to suggest haloes in the frontispiece to Mary Wollstonecraft's Original Stories from Real Life, 1791.

 Julius Schnorr von Carolsfeld was a member of the Nazarene movement that looked back to medieval art.
 However, in The Three Marys at the Tomb, 1835, only the angel has a halo.

+Martin Luther at left and King Gustavus Adolphus at right with halos in the Lutheran Church of the Revelation, Saltsjöbaden, Sweden.
+Gustavus Adolphus is regarded as a saint in Sweden.

+1851 copy of a Mt.
+Athos fresco depicting the Trinity with different types of haloes: God the Father has a doubled triangular halo, God the Son has a cruciform halo, and the Holy Spirit is within a full-body aureole.